johnnyreilly/jquery-validation-globalize/README.md

 So what's different?
 Well, for example, if you're catering for German users then you will be presumably using the "de-DE" Globalize culture.
 If this culture has been selected at the time of validation then "Dienstag, 27.
 August 2013" will be successfully validated as a date and "10,5" will be successfully validated as a number.

 The following validator methods are patched by jQuery Validation Globalize:

 - number
 - min
 - max
 - range
 - date

+##Available

+On Nuget, Bower and.... well here!

 ## Author
 **John Reilly**